-deep roots in East Texas, John
+deep roots in East Texas,

-and shootings in the pineywoods have remained unchronicled.
+his raids and shootings in the pineywoods have remained unchronicled.

 A little-known incident in which he won a gunfight with a Sabine

 is found in two autobiographies, one by Hardin himself and another

 by John Allen Veatch, a Hemphill newspaper editor.